Esther Belin

 Esther Belin is a poet and artist from the Navajo Nation (Diné).
 Her single-volume poetry book From the Belly of My Beauty was published in1999 and won the American Book Award.

 Recently, she co-editedThe Diné Reader: An Anthology of Navajo Literature that was published in 2021 and on the Lists of Best Books, 2010-2023 of the American Indians in Children's Literature (AICL).

-Belin received title of the inaugural poet laureate of Durango, Colorado (2024–2026) as well as the 2025 Academy of American Poets Laureate Fellow.
+Belin received title of the inaugural poet laureate of Durango, Colorado (2024–2026) and a 2025 Academy of American Poets Laureate Fellow.

 Education

 Belin attended the following institutions for higher education degrees: the University of California, Berkeley, the Institute of American Indian Arts in Santa Fe, New Mexico, and Antioch University.